Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		}
 	}

 The `startScanning` function performs active scanning by default.
-The optional `params` can be used to override the scan parameters:
+The optional `params` includes properties that can be set to override the default scan behavior:

 | Property | Type | Description |
 | --- | --- | :--- |